rivman/working-hours/README.md

 # working-hours
-Interface to create monthly letter with working hours, based on Google calendar
+Interface to create monthly letter with working hours, based on Google calendar.

+> Work in progress